Dexa Scan

 A report will be issued to your referring clinician detailing the findings from the scan.

 Osteoporosis is a decrease in bone strength, which places a person at high risk of a bone break.
-It is often referred to as the ‘silent disease’ because there are no signs or symptoms prior to a fracture.
+It is often referred to as the 'silent disease' because there are no signs or symptoms prior to a fracture.
 Most people are not diagnosed until they have had multiple fractures.
 Osteoporosis is preventable in the majority of cases.
-For further information on Osteoporosis, please visit www.healthcarebookings.com

 • Post-menopausal women under 65 have additional osteoporosis risk factors